ejoerns/rauc/docs/reference.rst

   de.pengutronix.rauc.Installer:Variant
   Variant  readable   s

 Represents the system's variant.
-This can be used to select parts of an bundle.
+This can be used to select parts of a bundle.

 .. _gdbus-property-de-pengutronix-rauc-Installer.BootSlot: